etonkin/kitchen_dataset_tools/README.md

 The folder Data_Dictionary contains the full annotation schema used for the CMU annotation provided by the University of Rosotock.

-For any questions, contact Kristina Yordanova (kristina.yordanova@uni-rostock.de) or Emma Tonkin (cselt@bristol.ac.uk).
+For any questions, contact Kristina Yordanova (kristina.yordanova@uni-rostock.de), Emma Tonkin (cselt@bristol.ac.uk) or Teodor Stoev (teodor.stoev@uni-rostock.de).